uruam/cacastats/README.md

 npm install
 ```

-Create a .env file in the server directory and add your `PORT` environment variable, which specifies the port on which the app will run, and the `API_URL` environment variable, which specifies the location of the matches.json file.
+Create a `.env` file in the server directory and add the following environment variables:

+- `PORT`: Specifies the port on which the app will run.
+- `API_URL`: Specifies the location of the `matches.json` file.
+- `SERVERNAME`: Specifies the name of your server in the `matches.json` file.
+- `GAMETYPE`: Specifies the game type in the `matches.json` file.

 For example:

 ```
 PORT=3000
 API_URL=https://my-rat-server.com/
+SERVERNAME=MY_RAT_SERVER_CA
+GAMETYPE=8
 ```

 Start the server